fetchai/agents-aea/docs/cli-vs-programmatic-aeas.md

 ##Discussion

-The scope of the specific demo is to demonstrate how a cli based AEA can interact with a programmatic based AEA.
+The scope of the specific demo is to demonstrate how a CLI based AEA can interact with a programmatically managed AEA.
 In order to achieve this we are going to use the weather station skills.
 This demo does not utilize a smart contract or a ledger interaction.